 - 1 teaspoon dried thyme

-Lightly spray the bottom of a pressure cooker or Dutch oven with canola oil.
-Sauté the onions for about 5 minutes, scraping the bottom of the pan often, until they begin to caramelize.
+- Heat a pressure cooker or Dutch oven over high heat.
+Add the onions and saute for about 5 minutes, scraping the bottom of the pan often, until they begin to caramelize.
+(Add water by the tablespoon if necessary to prevent sticking.)
 Add the garlic, carrots, and celery and cook for 2 more minutes.

-Add the peas to the pot.
+- Add the peas to the pot.
 If you’re using a pressure cooker, add 6 cups of water; for regular cooking, add 8 cups water.
-Stir in the potatoes, bay leaf, celery seed, basil, and thyme.
+Stir in the potatoes, bay leaf, basil, thyme, and celery seed.

-For pressure cooking: Seal the cooker and bring to high pressure.
-Lower heat and cook at high pressure for 6 minutes.
+- For pressure cooking: Seal the cooker and bring to high pressure.
+Lower heat and cook at high pressure for 6 minutes (8 minutes for electric pressure cooker).
 Remove from heat and allow the pressure to come down naturally.
 If beans are not completely cooked, cover loosely and cook (without pressure) until they reach the desired tenderness.